 11 Easy Drum Songs - Even For Beginner Drummers

 Hey there, fellow drum enthusiasts!
 Let me guess: you’ve recently started playing the drums and want to put your initial progress behind the kit into practice.
 Does that sound about right?
 Fantastic, you’ve come to the right place.
-We’re going to look at 11 songs that a beginner can play along to.
+We’re going to look at 11 of the easiest songs for beginner drummers to master, ranging from ultra-simple beats to slightly more challenging rhythms.

 The beats below are all relatively simple.
 I’m sure you’ll recognize them all!
 You might be surprised that catchy tracks like these were recorded with pretty basic beats.
 There might be more to a song, but at least for today, we’re keeping it simple and won’t bother with any fills or note-for-note transcriptions.